modernish/modernish/README.md

 * `TESTO`: The `test`/`[` builtin supports the `-o` unary operator to check if a shell option is set.
-* `TRAPPRSUBSH`: The ability to obtain a list of the current shell's native traps from a command substitution subshell, for example: `var=$(trap)`.
+* `TRAPPRSUBSH`: The ability to obtain a list of the current shell's native traps from a command substitution subshell, for example: `var=$(trap)`, as long as no new traps have been set within that command substitution.
-  Note that modernish transparently reimplements this feature on shells without this native capability, so this feature ID is only relevant if you are bypassing modernish to access the `trap` builtin directly.
-Also, in order to be useful to modernish, this capability is only detected if the `trap` command in `var=$(trap)` can be replaced by a shell function that in turn calls the builtin `trap` command.
+  Note that the `var/stack/trap` module transparently reimplements this feature on shells without this native capability.
 * `TRAPZERR`: This feature ID is detected if the `ERR` trap is an alias for the `ZERR` trap.
 According to the zsh manual, this is the case for zsh on most systems, i.e. those that don't have a `SIGERR` signal.
 (The